 - You think you do not have the correct visualization skills needed

 - The time it takes to create the blueprint is much too long.
 The blueprint is needed YESTERDAY of course.
 Or once it's created, the time to update the blueprint takes too long.

 On Dragon1 we take away all these objections for creating a blueprint.
 First of all: You save a lot of time by using the templates in the Visual Designer web application.
 Secondly: you can start by using the Dragon1 reference model without having any data of your own.
-And thirdly: Dragon1 provides you with all kinds of features making it more easy to draw effective and nice looking visualizations.
+And thirdly: Dragon1 provides you with all kinds of features making it easier to draw effective and nice-looking visualizations.

 If you print out the Dragon1 reference model at A0 size and put it on the wall of your manager or CxO, he or she will immediately want the real version and priority is put in providing you with the data needed.

 How To Create The Blueprint